programming-for-data-science/book-exercises/chapter-19-exercises/exercise-5/README.md

 ![final product scatterplot](imgs/final-plot.png)

-To complete the exercise, open the `exercise-2/app.R` file in RStudio, and follow the instructions there.
+To complete the exercise, open the `app.R` file in RStudio, and follow the instructions there.